ahmedelnaqa/AWS/S3-Auto-Uploader/Watch-folder/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 ```

-Copy the entire block above and save it as `README.md` in your GitHub repository.
-The script itself is included inside the markdown (under “Full Script”), so users can copy it out and save it as `s3_sync.sh`.
-Everything is self‑contained – no extra files needed.